muratk5n/thirdwave/en/README.md

 ---

-ARKK has a lot of retarded tech stocks in it

 CNBC: "Wood's main exchange-traded fund, which trades under ticker ARKK, is down more than 12% this week, on pace of its worst week since February"